vythanhnguyen/Visualizing-National-High-School-Examination/README.md

 The exam results objectively reflect the academic achievements of candidates and the quality of teaching methods in different cities.
 Moreover, these results serve as a crucial criterion for university admissions evaluations.
 Therefore, analyzing and carefully considering the exam results provide us with a fundamental understanding of the effectiveness of teaching and learning methods, as well as guiding candidates towards suitable career plan for their future.

 Candidates must take three mandatory subjects: Mathematics, Literature, and English, along with one of the two combinations below:
-1. Natural Science including: Physics, Chemistry, Biology
+1. Natural Science: Physics, Chemistry, Biology
-2. Social Science including: History, Geography, and Civic Education
+2. Social Science: History, Geography, and Civic Education
 ## Process
 1. Pre-processing
 2. Descriptive Statistics